projectcontour/contour/site/content/resources/philosophy.md

 For example, we will ensure that HTTPProxy objects have status conditions that tell the user that created them if there is a problem, rather than just logging that information from Contour itself.

 ### We meet users where they are
-Contour currently supports Ingress v1, HTTPProxy and IngressRoute and we are working on supporting the Kubernetes Gateway API.
+Contour currently supports Ingress v1 and HTTPProxy and we are working on supporting the Kubernetes Gateway API.
 We don’t ask users to choose which ingress API they want to use, instead we will consider providing support for any requested types to meet users wherever they are.

 This goal is in conflict with the goal of a minimum surface area, but we realize that channeling all our users to an API which is only implemented in Contour is bad for their interoperability and limits our total addressable market.